nrdufour/vagrant-ansible-testing/README.md

 # Vagrant Testing of Ansible Scripts
 As we start to build out more and more roles at Blackbaud, we needed an easy way to test them.
 Since we maintain servers both in local data centers and in AWS we decided to use Vagrant be able to quickly test our ansible files against both environments.

 The master branch includes a Vagrant file that will lanuch instances locally to VMware Fusion and to AWS.
 It is loosely based on Jeff Geerling's [ansible-role-test-vms repository] (https://github.com/geerlingguy/ansible-role-test-vms).
 The sts branch is geared towards an Amazon Only environment that utilizes role based cross account access via STS.
-It includes a shell script (assume-role) that helps setup the environment for STS to work properly.

 ## Testing a Role
 Before Setting it up, you will need to define some environmental variable for the AWS portion to work correctly.
 In Master, you will need to set: